karec/ics2web/doc/source/api.icalmanage.rst

 Or you can simply read an local ical file

-If the file content canno't be read or parsed by icalendar, the function will log an error and return `False`
+If the file content cannot be read or parsed by icalendar, the function will log an error and return `False`

 The `ical_to_dict` function will return  a `dict` like this :